Quantum neural networks with multi-qubit potentials: Introduction

-In this work, we propose an extension of a universal quantum neural network (QNN) \cite{Torrontegui19} enabling multi-qubit ($N>2$) interactions that lead to an enhancement of the approximation power, and a reduction of the network depth.
-As result, achieving a simplification of existing protocols not only requires shorter operation times, but it may also introduce less accumulation of errors due to the reduction in the amount of requested gates.
-The paper is structured as follows: We firstly introduce the quantum perceptron model under the presence of multi-qubit interactions.
-We define the quantum perceptron as a single-output quantum neuron connected to several-input quantum neurons without hidden layers.
+Quantum machine learning \cite{Kak95, Schuld14, Biamonte17, Farhi18, Schuld19, Schuld20, Cao17, Salina20, Torrontegui19} aims for the symbiosis of both paradigms to the mutual reinforcement.
+To achieve improvements of the machine learning protocols by leveraging quantum resources in comparison to their classical counterparts is the goal for the future.
+On the other hand, the universality of artificial networks may enhance the accuracy and efficiency of quantum protocols~\cite{Carrasquilla17, Deng17, Torlai18, Aharon19, Ban20}.
+By making analogy to classical neural networks, a quantum neural network (QNN) consists of quantum perceptrons (neurons) possessing nonlinear activation functions in different layers.
+In the network, the hidden layers in a QNN are the intermediate ones which are composed of quantum perceptrons, each of which is a qubit encoded in an Ising Hamiltonian \cite{Torrontegui19}.
+By measuring the excitation probability of the reduced eigenstate of such a Hamiltonian, one can get the nonlinear activation function.
+In this work, we propose an extension of a universal QNN enabling multi-qubit ($N>2$) interactions that lead to a reduction of the network depth while keeping the approximation power.
+As a result, achieving a simplification of existing protocols not only requires shorter operation times, but it may also introduce less accumulation of errors due to the reduction in the amount of requested gates.
+The article is structured as follows: We firstly define that the quantum perceptron is a single-output quantum neuron with multi-qubit interactions, connecting to several-input quantum neurons without hidden layers.
 The result of nesting several quantum perceptrons is a QNN.
-We show that a quantum perceptron with multi-qubit interactions can do an XOR gate and prime number search from $3$ to $5$ bits, improving the performance of approximation power compared to the classical counterpart, as well as with standard QNNs (i.e. QNNs that include several nested perceptrons without multi-qubit interactions).
+We show that a quantum perceptron with multi-qubit interactions can do an XOR gate and prime number search from $3$ to $5$ bits, improving the performance of approximation power compared to the classical counterpart, as well as compared to standard QNNs (i.e. QNNs that include nested perceptrons without multi-qubit interactions).
 Then, we show that quantum gates such as CNOT, Toffoli, and Fredkin can be implemented by QNN involving quantum perceptrons with multi-qubit interactions, thus reducing the circuit depth as it is not needed to add hidden layers.